spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 `platforms.\*.endpoint`

-The endpoint used to fetch the bucket information.
+The endpoint is used to fetch the bucket information.

 `platforms.\*.name` __(optional)__